EshanJayasundara/OpenTwinDocumentation/README.md

 ```
 kubectl get deployments -n <your-own-name-space>
 ```
-_you may need to check those with executing above commands repetedly in another terminal_
+_you may need to check those with executing the above commands repeatedly in another terminal_

-### If some pods are in Completed state
+### If some pods are in the Completed state
 ```
 kubectl delete pod <pod-name> -n <your-own-name-space>
 ```
 Take a note of them.
-And run the above command by replacing `pod_name` with the actual pod name and `your-own-name-space` with the namespace that you have noted before.
+Run the above command by replacing `pod_name` with the actual pod name and `your-own-name-space` with the namespace that you have noted before.

 ### Access Grafana from the browser.
 ```
 minikube service -n <your-own-name-space> opentwins-grafana --url -p <name-of-the-profile>
 ```
-Default username and password both are “admin”
+The default username and password both are “admin”

 ### At this point the cluster needs a restart to detect the OpenTwins GUI (maybe optional)
 ```